ItsStillRyan/Project-Andromeda-React/README.md

 ***
 ## Credits
 ___
-All the following has been taken from Reddit, in the subreddit r/Astrophotography.
+All the following has been taken from: https://www.telescope.com/All-Telescopes/2162.home
-* All uploaded posts
+* All uploaded products
-* Getting started information page
-* Landing page categories button pictures

-Main logo pegasus taken from https://dribbble.com/shots/3037025-Constellations-Pegasus
+* Product details

 Deployment Steps taken with courtesy of Paul Chor

-Layout for most UIUX taken from both https://react-bootstrap.github.io/ & https://mdbootstrap.com/ templates
+Layout for most UIUX taken from both https://react-bootstrap.github.io/